markwylde/just-tap/README.md

   // What function is used for streaming logs
   // By default logs are streamed to console.log
   logger: console.log,

-  // How many tests will run at the same time?
-  // By default, all run at once.
-  concurrency: Infinity,

   // This adds a small amount of color
   // You can override these `text => text`